OpenKNX/OAM-EnoceanGateway/doc/knx-dev-setup.md

 You can import this knxprod in your ETS (minimum 5.6) like any other knxprod.

-# Installation of dev-Environment for Sensormodule
+# Installation of dev-Environment for Enocean-Gateway

 Only tested on Windows 10!